Bio2Byte/constava/README.md

 conformational state.
 For more information run: `constava analyze -h`.

-The `constava fit-model` can be used to train a custom probabilistic model of confromational states.
+The `constava fit-model` can be used to train a custom probabilistic model of conformational states.
 The default models were derived from an analysis of NMR ensembles and chemical shifts; they cover six conformational states:

 * Core Helix - Exclusively alpha-helical, low backbone dynamics